renaats/Book-n-Order/README.md

 [Java JDK 13](https://www.oracle.com/java/technologies/javase-jdk13-downloads.html) & [JavaFX-13](https://openjfx.io/).

 If you are interested in contributing to our project, please follow use our [Checkstyle](config/checkstyle/checkstyle.xml) requirements.
 If you are using [CheckStyle-IDEA](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea), it is then required to use version 8.25.
 Furthermore, it is essential that [Git LFS](https://git-lfs.github.com/) is installed.
 No further requirements!
-All help is welcome.

 ## How to run it
 You can run the application directly from the IDE.
 To run the server side of the application, run `DatabaseApplication`.
 To run the client side, run `MainApp`.